* China’s Dec exports, imports tumble, miss forecasts

 Though Citi analysts said even with the rising probability for both sides to reach an agreement, the tariff and trade disruption appears to have already rippled through the global economy.

-“Regional trade growth appears to have slowed substantially after front-loading effect diminished,” they said.
+“The regional trade growth appears to have slowed substantially after front-loading effect diminished,” they said.

 However, this could change, said Tim Graf, head of macro strategy EMEA at State Street.